Characterizing LTL Formulas by Examples (full version): Results for LTL over omega -words

 \begin{restatable}{theorem}{thmomegacounterexample} $\LTL_{\ltlF,\land}[\{p,q,r\}]$ does not admit finite characterizations over $\words^{\leq \omega}$ or $\words^{=\omega}$. \end{restatable}

-The same holds for $\LTL_{\ltlFS,\land,\lor}[\{p,q,r\}]$, since $\ltlF$ is definable in terms of $\ltlFS$ and $\lor$.
+Since $\ltlF\phi$ is definable as $\phi\lor\ltlFS\phi$, the same holds for $\LTL_{\ltlFS,\land,\lor}[\{p,q,r\}]$.
 We will refrain from providing a complete classification in the style of Theorem~\ref{thm:ltlfin}.
 Instead, we will next move on to the setting where examples can be transfinite words --- a setting where, as we will see, more positive results hold.